OWASP/owasp-masvs/Document/0x04-Assessment_and_Certification.md

 This should not inhibit organizations from offering such assurance services, as long as they do not claim official OWASP certification.

-## Guidance for certifying organizations
+## Guidance for Certifying Mobile Apps

 The Application Security Verification Standard can be used as an open book verification of the application, including open and unfettered access to key resources such as architects and developers, project documentation, source code, authenticated access to test systems (including access to at least one account in each role), particularly for L2 and higher.